The 90-Minute Nap:

 One Complete Sleep Cycle.
 Less Grogginess Than 60 Minutes.

 Counterintuitive but true: a 90-minute nap produces less grogginess than a 60-minute nap.
-It is also the only nap duration that provides both N3 deep sleep and REM sleep.
-Here is exactly why — and who should use it.
+It is also the only nap duration that provides both N3 deep sleep and REM sleep — and it uses the identical cycle logic as the Sleep Cycle Calculator.
+Here is exactly why, and who should use it.

 Why 90 Minutes Is Less Groggy Than 60 Minutes